White River War: Ute Removal Act

 Carl Schurz stands confronting a small band of Utes who are collectively saying "More."
 A note in the upper left-hand corner says "ORDERS FROM SCHURZ."
 Illustration is dated to February 28, 1880.

 After this commission failed to produce results, Congress summoned the participants to Washington in 1880.
-A treaty was agreed upon where the White River Utes agreed to be removed to Uintah Reservation in Utah, and the Uncompahgre Utes, who had not participated in the uprising, were to remain in Colorado, but on a smaller parcel of land.
-Later this plan was changed, and the Uncompahgre Utes too were removed to Utah.
+A treaty was agreed upon where the White River Utes agreed to be forcefully removed from their home to Uintah Reservation in Utah, and the Uncompahgre Utes, who had not participated in the uprising, were to remain in Colorado, but on a smaller parcel of land.
+However, later this plan was changed to better suit the settlers, and the Uncompahgre Utes were also nonconsensually forced out of their homeland to Utah instead.
 The Ute Removal Act denied the Ute 12 e6acre of land that had formerly been guaranteed to them in perpetuity.
 Congress insisted that the Utes be forcibly removed from the "Shining Mountains" and relocated to eastern Utah.
 The Southern Ute were also to be moved, although it proved difficult to find them land in neighboring states.
-Ultimately they remained on a reservation along the border of Colorado and New Mexico.
+Ultimately, they remained on a reservation along the border of Colorado and New Mexico.

-After removal the Uncompahgre Utes named their new land reserve Ouray Reservation after the late Chief Ouray, who died in August 1880, occurred on August 28, 1881.
+After forcibly removing, the Uncompahgre Utes named their new land reserve Ouray Reservation after the late Chief Ouray, who died in August 1880, occurred on August 28, 1881.
 The Uncompahgres were moved under the accompaniment of the army, commanded by Colonel Ranald MacKenzie.
-The army was used to force the Utes to move, but it also served to protect the Utes from the wrath of the settlers who followed the exodus of the Uncompahgres.
+The army was used to force the Utes to move out of their home, but also "served to protect" the Utes from the wrath of the settlers who followed the exodus of the Uncompahgres.

-The White River Utes were more difficult to move.
-The Indian Bureau lured them to the Uintah Reservation by sending their rations and land compensation payments there.
-The White River Utes remained largely nomadic, and remained a threat to return to Colorado.
+The White River Utes were more difficult to move from their own home.
+The Indian Bureau lured them to the Uintah Reservation by sending their rations and small land compensation payments there.
+The White River Utes remained largely nomadic, and remained a "threat" to return to their home of Colorado.
 For that reason, the army, with the aid of the Department of the Interior, planned a military post next to the Utah reservations.
 When Chief Jack and the White River Utes fled back to Colorado, the army tracked down and located them on April 28, 1882.
-Soldiers killed him while he was trying to avoid capture and being forced to return to Uintah Reservation.
-The removal of the Utes from most of their lands in Colorado effectively marked the end of the White River War.
+Soldiers murdered him while he was trying to avoid capture and being forced to return to Uintah Reservation.
+The removal of the Utes from most of their homelands in Colorado effectively marked the end of the White River War.